Wacky-Mole/RareMagicPortal/README.md

 1)Turn on and off the new portal requirements (true, false)

-2) Starting quantity of PortalMagicFluid (default 3)( int 0-250) [ Only applies to brand new character on first spawn in]
+2) Starting quantity of PortalMagicFluid (default 3)[ Only applies to brand new character on first spawn in]

 3) CraftingStation required nearby - Default is $piece_workbench for workbench.